Add dates

 Depart New York along the Eastern Coast through Connecticut to Massachusetts and to its capital, Boston.
 Your first stop is the city of Cambridge where will find one of the most famous and most prestigious universities in the world: Harvard.
 The tour starts with a walk in Harvard Yard; the oldest academic ground in America.
 See Widener library, then rub the shoe of John Harvard for good luck.
 Continue to a panoramic tour passing by City Hall, MIT and Cambridge College.
 Then cross the Charles River and arrive in the center of the intellectual capital of the country.
 Visit Copley Square, home to beautiful Trinity church.
 Next up is a walk along the Freedom Trail through Boston Common Park.
 Break for lunch at Quincy Market, and try the world famous Clam Chowder or a lobster roll.
 After lunch, visit the site of the famous Tea Party and the navy ship Constitution.
 In the late afternoon, depart southwest for an evening arrival in New York.

-From NYC: Exclusive Spanish-Language Day Trip to Boston
+From NYC: Day Trip to Boston

-4. From NYC: Exclusive Spanish-Language Day Trip to Boston
+From NYC: Day Trip to Boston

 Your trip to Boston begins in Midtown Manhattan at the entrance of your preferred pickup hotel: Millennium Broadway, Pennsylvania, or Manhattan at Times Square.
 Once you have been picked up, head north to the capital city of Massachusetts.
 There will be a stop halfway, where you will have time to have breakfast and use the services.
 Once you arrive in Boston, the first stop is Copley Square, where you can appreciate the architectural contrasts of the city.
 See iconic sites such as the first public library in the United States, the Hancock Tower, the Church of the Holy Trinity, and the Fairmont Copley Plaza Hotel.
 Within Copley Square, discover the monument to the Hare and the Turtle, which commemorates the cemetery of the Boston Marathon.
 The next stop will be in the Church of Christ Scientist.
 Following, head through Massachusetts Avenue where you will see the Back Bay neighborhood, famous for its Victorian houses.
 Pass by Berkeley College, the largest private music school in the world.
 Then, marvel at the monument to Domingo Faustino Sarmiento and get up close to the Baseball Stadium Fenway Park, home of the Red Sox.
 Continue towards Cambridge where the MIT Massachusetts Institute of Technology and the prestigious Harvard University are located.
 Walk through the Harvard University Campus and past the famous monument of the three lies, after which you will have time to buy souvenirs.
 After this experience, back in Boston, walk one of the most attractive and expensive neighborhoods in the city "Beacon Hill."
 Leaving the neighborhood, pass by the bar made famous by the TV show "Cheers" and through the first public park in the USA.
 Cross through the Massachusetts Governorate, part of the Freedom Trail and the Financial Center, and the place of the Boston Massacre of 1770.
 The last stop will be at Quincy Market.
 At its inception in 1826, it was used as a center of production, purchase, and exchange of food products and is now the city's cultural center.
 In the market, you will have free time for lunch.
 Your guide will advise you as to where the best clam chowder and lobster sandwiches are sold, two of Boston's most famous local dishes.
 Finally, after lunch, head back to NYC and get dropped off where you were picked up.

-Boston: Helicopter Tour with Options
+Boston: Helicopter Skyline Tour

-8. Boston: Helicopter Tour with Options
+Boston: Helicopter Skyline Tour

 Discover the enchanting city of Boston like never before on a captivating helicopter tour!
 Take your pick from three remarkable tour options, each offering a distinct perspective of Boston.
 Opt for the 30-minute city tour to witness iconic landmarks such as the Prudential Tower, Fenway Park, MIT, Harvard University, and Harvard Square.
 For an added thrill, choose the 30-minute city tour with the doors off, allowing you to immerse yourself fully in the breathtaking sights.
 Alternatively, embark on the 45-minute city and harbor island tour, and be captivated by the mesmerizing beauty of Boston's skyline and harbor.
 Departing and landing from the conveniently located Norwood Memorial Airport, this helicopter tour provides sensational views that will leave you in awe.
 Each tour promises a unique experience.
 Get ready to create unforgettable moments and experience the city of Boston from a whole new perspective.